What are the travel rules for UK residents? - KION546

 Can UK residents now travel abroad for a holiday?

-From May 17, residents of England, Scotland and Wales are allowed to go on vacation now that restrictions which made it illegal to travel abroad for non-essential reasons have ended.
+Residents of England, Scotland and Wales have been allowed to go on vacation since May 17, when the restrictions that made it illegal to travel abroad for non-essential reasons ended.

+The rules were relaxed for residents of Northern Ireland on May 24.

 However, government officials have warned that the experience will be very different due to ongoing concerns around Covid-19.